Dev-Craig44/rn-fundamentals/README.md

 ### Refactoring: Extracting Default Styles

 - To avoid repeating default styles across multiple components, we can extract these styles into a separate file (e.g., `defaultStyles.js`) and import them wherever needed.

+### Switch

+- The `Switch` component is used to capture a boolean value, typically representing an on/off or true/false state.